 ‘Pre-Nups’ or Binding Financial Agreements: Out of favour for property settlement?

-A Binding Financial Agreement (BFA) is the Australia term for the type of agreement frequently known as a ‘pre-nup’ or pre-nuptial agreement.
+A Binding Financial Agreement (BFA) is the Australian term for the type of agreement frequently known as a ‘pre-nup’ or pre-nuptial agreement.

 Parties who wish to make plans for their division of property at the end of a relationship may look to make a BFA at the start of the relationship.
 However, there are several reasons why this decision may not be suitable.